WPgenWeakest Precondition Generator

 Definition of wpgen for Variables

-In the case of the function wpgen, a variable bound by let-binding get substituted while traversing that let-binding construct.
+In the case of the function wpgen, a variable bound by a let-binding get substituted while traversing that let-binding construct.
 Thus, if a free variable is reached by wpgen, it means that this variable was originally a dangling free variable, and therefore that the initial source term was invalid.

-Although we have presented no reasoning rules for triple (trm_var x) H Q nor for H ==> wp (trm_var x) Q, we nevertheless have to provide some meaningful definition for wpgen (trm_var x) Q. This definition should capture the fact that this case must not happen.
+But, although we have no reasoning rules for triple (trm_var x) H Q nor for H ==> wp (trm_var x) Q, we nevertheless have to provide some meaningful definition for wpgen (trm_var x) Q. This definition should capture the fact that this case must not happen.
 The heap predicate \[False] appropriately captures this intention.

 Fixpoint wpgen (t:trm) (Q:valhprop) : hprop :=